gooddata/gooddata-public-demos/README.md

 # gdc-public-demos
-Repository for GoodData Demos and Packages
+Public Repository for GoodData Demos and Packages